-The Authority receives proceeds for Park Services' passes, in advance of usage, from patrons and refundable deposits from developers for future services.
+The Authority receives proceeds for passes sold to park patrons, in advance of usage, from patrons and refundable deposits from developers for future services.
 These amounts are unearned and reported as deferred revenue.
-The balance of deferred revenue as of June 30, 2008 was \$4,053,325, an increase of \$106,421 over the previous year end.
+The balance of deferred revenue as of June 30, 2009 was \$4,662,739.